mkretschek/node-barney/README.md

 // in order to simplify our tests.
 //
 // In this example, we can avoid the actual HTTP request that the `xhr` module
-// would make by using a stub and could make some tests synchronous. barney.hook('xhr', xhrStub);
+// would make by using a stub. barney.hook('xhr', xhrStub);

 // All `require('xhr')` in `myModule` will now use the `xhrStub` instead of